Teen Beat: Publication history

 The mid-1990s saw a slump in the overall teen magazine market.
-In 1998, the conglomerate's line of youth music publications was sold off to Primedia.
+In 1998, the conglomerate's line of youth music publications was sold off to Primedia (now Rent Group).
 In 2001, after publishing up to twelve magazines each year, Primedia decided to reduce its number of publications to only four magazines per year, deciding to keep 16, Tiger Beat, Teen Beat, and BOP Magazine.
 In October 2001 the frequency of Teen Beat switched to quarterly.Teen Beat ceased publishing c.
 2007.